 I've been thinking about this concept too.
 Writing and teen books often have these themes that don't really exist outside of the clichés.

-over 4 years ago Jace Micah said:
+almost 5 years ago Jace Micah said:

 Insanity.
 This is definitely a lot of my thinking put into words.
 I'm impressed with how you did that

 wow, this is like real talk, it just puts teen life in a nut shell. i know for one in my group that i have a musical prodigy, a girl who does musical theater, a girl who sings, swims and plays guitar, and then there's me, the athlete and partial guitarist. i totally agree with you though, those teen books are way to stereotypical.
 XD

 almost 5 years ago Melanie said:

 I wrote a similar thing recently, called "How to Be Popular".
 But in honesty, what I wrote about is exactly how it is at my school.

 Most people see the "stereotypical", but something had to be the basis for the stereotype, right?

 My school is actually like the stereotype.
 Everything is based on appearances and cliques and who knew who when.

 Yes, there are a lot of books that exaggerate it, but there are also a lot of high schools that embody it.
 Maybe it's just in Northern Ohio, where I live, but every high school in this areas is EXACTLY like the stereotype.